keyhanhoseyni/universeOS/README.md

 every company can use this API for 	<sub>free	</sub>**.
 # universeOS API VS android/linux API
 **if universe use an API, why were <ins>not</ins> using the android repository?  _because universe have special features.😎_**

+# OS store🤯
+you can upload your repository/code file in osstore.universe.com
+# but... but what happen with universe? _befor booting you choose what will boot_
+okay! see you! everything powered by AI!